MISC. WESTMORELAND FIELD

 A company town known as Hannastown.
 The mine associated with this particular patch was Jamison No. 2, which closed in 1949.

-One of the last coal mining operations in the Westmoreland Coalfield was the Jubilee rail loading facility, operated by Coal Loaders, Inc. in Derry, PA in the late 1990s and early 2000s.
+One of the last coal mining operations in the Westmoreland Coalfield was the Jubilee rail loading facility, operated by Coal Loaders, Inc. in Derry, PA in the late 1990's and early 2000's.
 They must have used the front end loader at the left of the photo to load the hopper cars with coal from their strip mines around Westmoreland County.
-The facility is shown here in it's current half-dismantled state.
-The scalehouse is a wreck, the conveyor is in pieces, and the stockpile has been seeded with grass.
-Only Coal Loaders, Inc. knows what the future of the Jubilee loadout is.
+The facility is shown here in a half-dismantled state.
+The scalehouse was a wreck, the conveyor was in pieces, and the stockpile had been seeded with grass.
+I believe that it has since been reclaimed.

 WESTERN PENNSYLVANIA COALFIELDS